-Campus CMG is a member and supporter of many education associations in New York State.
-We value the relationships that we have with these organizations and their members, and we are proud to be involved in many of their programs and events.
+Campus CMG is a member and supporter of many education associations and organizations in New York State.
+We value the relationships that we have with these groups and their members, and we are proud to be involved in many of their programs and events.

-The New York State Council of School Superintendents is a professional and advocacy organization with over a century of service to school superintendents in New York State.
-The Council provides its more than 800 members with numerous professional development opportunities, publications and personal services, while advocating for public education and the superintendency.
+The New York State Council of School Superintendents (NYSCOSS) is a professional and advocacy organization with over a century of service to school superintendents, and more recently to assistant superintendents, in New York State.
+The Council provides its more than 875 members with numerous professional development opportunities, publications and personal services, while advocating for public education and the superintendency.